Daniel Iversen: Early career

 Iversen moved on loan to EFL League Two side Oldham Athletic in July 2018, the same day as he signed a new four-year contract with Leicester.
 He made his professional debut on the first day of the 2018–19 season, starting the game against Milton Keynes Dons.
 Iversen helped Oldham to an FA Cup "giant killing" against Premier League side Fulham, saving a late penalty in a 2–1 victory.
 Iversen would go on to make 49 appearances in all competitions for The Latics.

 In July 2019, Iversen moved to EFL League One team Rotherham United on a season long loan.
 Iversen made his Rotherham debut on 3 August 2019, in a 2–1 victory over AFC Wimbledon.

 In August 2020, Iversen joined Belgian First Division A team Oud-Heverlee Leuven on a season-long loan.
 Iversen started five games before suffering a hip injury in the match against Oostende.
 Following his return from injury, he became second choice goalkeeper behind Rafael Romo, which resulted in his loan being terminated on 7 January 2021, allowing him to move on loan to English club Preston North End that same day.
 He returned to Preston North End for a second loan spell in August 2021.
 He was named as the Lancashire side's Player of the Year for 2021–22.

-Iversen made his debut for Leicester (after six years with the club) on 23 August 2022 in an EFL Cup match away at Stockport County; he saved three penalties in the penalty shoot-out and was described as a "hero".
+After six years with the club, Iversen made his debut for Leicester on 23 August 2022 in an EFL Cup match away at Stockport County; he saved three penalties in the penalty shoot-out and was described as a "hero".
 His performance was praised by Leicester manager Brendan Rodgers.
 He made his Premier League debut in a 1–1 draw against Brentford on 18 March 2023.

+On 5 January 2024, Iversen joined fellow Championship club Stoke City on loan until the end of the 2023–24 season.
+In April, Iversen said he expected to leave Leicester in the summer.
+Iversen made 19 appearances for Stoke helping them to secure their Championship status.

+Preston North End

+In May 2025, it was announced that Iversen join Preston North End on 1 July 2025 following the expiry of his Leicester contract.